What is ISAP?

 Very often, once you have filed your asylum application, turned over your passport to ICE, and have a future hearing date, we are able to make a request with ICE that the ankle bracelet be removed/and or ISAP monitoring be lifted.
 We are typically successful with this request.

-If you would like more information regarding our services please complete the form below and we will get back to you ASAP.
+If you would like assistance in removing your ankle bracelet and/or applying for permission to work, please complete the form below and we will get back to you ASAP.